Sao Miguel Azores, Portugal Travel Guide

 A beautiful waterfall located within a verdant valley near Ribeira Grande.
 Accessible via a short hike or an off-road track.
 A small thermal spring is nearby.

 São Miguel's most popular surf beach, known for its long a section of dark sandy shores and consistent waves.
-It hosts surf competitions and has surf schools.
+It has surf competitions and has surf instruction schools.

-A small, perfectly circular volcanic islet and nature reserve located just off the coast of Vila Franca do Campo, with a natural swimming lagoon.
+A small, perfectly circular volcanic islet and nature reserve located just off the seaboard of Vila Franca do Campo, with a natural swimming lagoon.

 The Azores features many distinct geological features across different islands.
 Consult local guides for specific island features.